anoma/namada/documentation/cubic-pos-article.md

 - proposing two different blocks at the same height
 - double-signing a block

-Ultimately, slashed tokens are sent to a slash pool fund, which...
+Ultimately, slashed tokens are sent to a slash pool fund, from which the funds can be spent by governance to refund slashed accounts in the event of accidental misbehavior.

-- TODO: what happens to slashed tokens atm?

 Typically, the slash amount for an infraction is proportional to a validator's voting power, however  Namada employs a slashing scheme that has more severe punishments for correlated validator misbehavior: so-called [*cubic slashing*](https://specs.namada.net/economics/proof-of-stake/cubic-slashing.html), wherein the slashed token amount can be proportional to the cube of a validator's voting power (the slash rate is quadratic).
 Cubic slashing employs more severe punishments to validators who commit infractions close to each other in time, making it riskier for an entity to operate larger or multiple similarly configured validators.